-Selection of Valedictorian and Salutatorian
+Selection of Valedictorian, Salutatorian, and Top Ten Scholars

-Valedictorian and salutatorian accumulative ranking will be determined no later than the Wednesday before the date of graduation.
+Valedictorian, salutatorian, and Top Ten Scholars accumulative ranking will be determined no later than the Wednesday before the date of graduation.
 The announcement of valedictorian and salutatorian is not to be made prior to this date.
 This date is used in the attempt to include all grades, including vocational school and/or postsecondary options coursework.

-If for some unknown reason grade information from the Upper Valley Career Center or Edison Community College (or other postsecondary institution) is delayed or unavailable and these grades may be a factor in the determination of the valedictorian and/or salutatorian, the determination will be made no later than the Wednesday before graduation.
-In such an instance, the current grade averages for the fourth quarter (on the Wednesday before graduation) will be considered the final grades for the purpose of selecting the valedictorian and salutatorian.
+If for some unknown reason grade information from the Upper Valley Career Center or Edison Community College (or other postsecondary institution) is delayed or unavailable and these grades may be a factor in the determination of the valedictorian/ salutatorian/Top Ten Scholars, the determination will be made no later than the Wednesday before graduation.
+In such an instance, the current grade averages for the fourth quarter (on the Wednesday before graduation) will be considered the final grades for the purpose of selecting those distinctions.